ssomers/Bron-Kerbosch/README.md

 ### Results

-* Ver1 indeed struggles with dense graphs
+* Ver1 indeed struggles with dense graphs, when it has to deal with more than half of the 4950 possible edges
 ![Time spent on graphs of order 100](images/report_2.png)

 * Among Ver2 variants, GP and GPX are indeed best…